digego/extempore/README.md

 There are some optional command line options that you may want to use you can get a list by running `./extempore --help`

-For more detail see this post on [interacting with the Exempore compiler](http://benswift.me/2012-09-26-interacting-with-the-extempore-compiler.html).
+For more detail, see this post on [interacting with the Exempore compiler](http://benswift.me/2012-09-26-interacting-with-the-extempore-compiler.html).

 **Telnet**